PagerDuty-Samples/pd-populate-dev-account/docs/resources.markdown

 }
 ```

-Users are represented in Terraform by they `pagerduty_user` [resource](https://registry.terraform.io/providers/PagerDuty/pagerduty/latest/docs/resources/user).
-Each user at ACME is configured with their `name`, `email`, and `role` included in their configuration.

-Our user, *Ida B. Butler* will be created in PagerDuty with the `limited_user` role.
-Ida will be a responder for her team.
+This user, *Ida B. Butler* will be created in PagerDuty with the `limited_user` role.
+Ida will be a responder for her team, and will be able to view most of the objects in the PagerDuty account, as well as create overrides to the on call schedule; trigger, acknowledge, and resolve incidents; and add, edit, and delete postmortems.

-*** put pointer to the roles translation table thing here ***
+The types of [user roles](https://support.pagerduty.com/docs/user-roles) available will depend on the type of account a team has with PagerDuty.

 ** maybe a note about SSO here **